taiyun/corrplot/README.md

 reordering.
 For examples, see its [vignette](http://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html).

-This package is licensed under GPL, and available on CRAN:
+This package is licensed under the MIT license, and available on CRAN:
 <http://cran.r-project.org/package=corrplot>.

 ## How to cite